Leaced/Sway-config/README.md

 ### Setting up
 - install dependencies
-- Place this files in XDG_CONFIG_HOME
+- Place the files in .config in XDG_CONFIG_HOME
+- add the environment variables to your .bashrc
 - make shell-scripts executable (chmod u+x filename.sh)
-- edit outputs and the background images in sway/config
 - edit the .config/sway/gammastep.ini to your timezone
 - start sway